Tactile Modality Fusion for Vision-Language-Action Models: Related Work

-Prior work has begun to explore integrating tactile signals into foundation models, such as VLA models.
+Prior work has begun exploring the integration of tactile signals into foundation models, such as VLA models.
 At a high level, these approaches can be divided into two categories: those that incorporate tactile information during finetuning, and those that rely on additional multimodal pretraining to align tactile representations.
-The post-training finetuning approaches introduce tactile inputs during model finetuning, often by encoding tactile signals as additional tokens, which are concatenated to the original VLM inputs.
+The post-training finetuning approaches introduce tactile inputs during model finetuning, often by encoding tactile signals as additional tokens that are concatenated with the original VLM inputs.
 These methods rely on attention-based fusion during action generation \cite{huang2025tactile, zhang2025vtla, li2025adaptive, yu2024octopi, hao2025tla, bi2025vla, yu2025forcevla}.
 Conversely, the other category of approaches focuses on learning shared vision-tactile representations through large-scale pretraining or contrastive learning to align modalities prior to policy learning \cite{cheng2025omnivtla, cheng2025touch100k, yang2024binding, george2025vital, jones2025beyond, heng2025vitacformer, zhao2025polytouch, zhang2026touchguide}.
 However, as large behaviour models demand increasing amounts of data and compute for training and finetuning, we are motivated to explore lightweight modality fusion strategies within the post-training finetuning paradigm.

+Within tactile fusion approaches, the most prevalent methods are concatenation and cross-attention.
+Concatenation-based methods integrate tactile embeddings by appending them to visual and language tokens, enabling the transformer to reason across all modalities \cite{zhang2025vtla, hao2025tla, yu2024octopi, yu2025forcevla}.
+Cross-attention-based methods instead allow visual and tactile representations to attend to one another through dedicated attention layers \cite{heng2025vitacformer, zhao2025polytouch}.
+Although these approaches have demonstrated promising results, their implementation either increases the token sequence length or requires training additional attention parameters, both increasing computational overhead.
+Our approach, in contrast, proposes a lightweight fusion strategy that conditions visual features on tactile information, maintains token lengths, and requires minimal additional training.

 To support post-training finetuning strategies, pretrained tactile representations are important.
 Similar to pretrained visual backbones, these models learn tactile embeddings that encode tactile features such as contact, geometry, and deformation.
 Methods such as Sparsh \cite{higuera2024sparsh}, T3 \cite{zhao2024transferable}, and others \cite{gupta2025sensor, feng2025anytouch, feng2026anytouch, yang2024binding, ma2025cltp} have begun to explore self-supervised and large-scale pretraining approaches for learning transferable tactile representations.